shuftipro/RESTful-API-v1.3/README.md

 	This contains all the proofs that were used to verify data.
 The Proof URLs returned are temporary and valid for **15 minutes only**.

 * <h3>verification_data</h3>
 	This contains all the data used for verification.
+This will only be returned in case of `verification.accepted` or `verification.declined`.

 * <h3>verification_result</h3>
 	This is the complete result of the verification.
 1 stands for verified, 0 for not verified and null for no verification performed.
+This will only be returned in case of `verification.accepted` or `verification.declined`.

 * <h3>declined_reason</h3>
 	This key will only be returned when event is verification.declined.
-This will contain the reason why verification was declined.
+This will contain the reason why `verification was declined`.

 <aside class="notice">
 Note: <b>request.invalid</b> response with <b>HTTP status code 400</b> means the request is invalid.